 Asbestos Release Site

 NPS and the Commonwealth of Pennsylvania entered into an agreement in 1999 by which the Commonwealth, under NPS direction and oversight, would develop a CERCLA Remedial Investigation and Feasibility Study (RI/FS) for the Site.
 The results of the RI/FS indicated 15 areas of concern (AOCs), nine of which contained levels of contaminants including asbestos, semivolatile organic compounds (specifically polycyclic aromatic hydrocarbons [PAHs], and three metals [lead, mercury, and arsenic] that may cause unacceptable risks to humans and/or ecological receptors.
-Additional sampling within these nine AOCs delineated 30 specific areas within the nine AOCs to be remediated.
-In September 2012 the NPS selected a contractor to undertake the clean-up of the site and work is underway.
-Work completed in fall 2012/winter 2013 included site surveying, archeological clearance, soil sampling for disposal characterization, and work plan preparations.
-The remediation contractor mobilized to the site in March 2013 and began excavating contaminated soil for off-site disposal.
-This work continues and is anticipated to be completed by fall 2016.
-Re-vegetation of the remediated areas will continue through spring 2017.
-The site will be completely re-opened for public use at that time.
+Additional sampling within these nine AOCs delineated 30 specific areas within the nine AOCs to be re-mediated.
+In September 2012, the NPS procured a contractor and in 2013-2014 completed remediation and restoration of the initially-identified contaminated soil areas.
+Samples collected along the boundaries of the remediated areas indicated additional contaminated soil remained on the site.
+In 2015, the NPS delineated the extent of these additional areas of contaminated soil.
+Remediation of the final contaminated soil areas is scheduled to begin in 2016 and be completed in 2017.
+The site will be completely re-opened for public use when the remediation has been completed.

 For a more detailed discussion on the CERCLA investigations that have been completed at the ARS please see the links below: